 More Than Document Drafting

-Estate Planning entails far more than simple drafting of documents.
-As the name implies, it involves the careful planning of one’s estate, taking into account each client’s own personal wishes, desires, values and beliefs.
+Quality estate planning entails far more than simple drafting of documents.
+It involves the careful planning of one’s estate, taking into account each client’s own assets, loved ones, personal wishes, desires, values and beliefs.

 Careful thought must be given when selecting the person you wish to serve as your trustee after your death; or in nominating the appropriate legal guardian or guardians for your minor children.